-If your kids like to build by set and if they’re coming into your house as a complete set (aka not hand-me-downs all mixed together) you may want to consider keeping them together.
+If your kids like to build by set and if they’re coming into your house as a complete set (aka not hand-me-downs all mixed) consider them together.
 If it stresses you out, don’t worry about it!

 When sorting by sets, we are inconsistent with the storage bins we use — pretty much it’s what we have on hand or what we grab in the store.
 We sometimes use small Sterilite Flip Top Bins, Sterilite Small Clip Boxes, and good old Ziplock bags.